 Ceilings Visually inspected from floor level.
-The ceilings are formed in plasterboard with a textured plaster finish.
+The ceilings are formed in plasterboard.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The walls are a combination of plasterboard and plastered masonry.
+The walls are formed in plasterboard.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-The flooring is of suspended timber construction with chipboard sheeting laid on timber joists.
+The flooring is of suspended timber construction with boarding laid on timber joists.
 Access to the floors was restricted by the presence of fitted coverings throughout.
+There was no means of access to any sub floor areas.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
 The joinery comprises painted softwood finishes with timber panelled internal doors.
 The kitchen is fitted with a combination of base and wall mounted units.
-Chimney breasts and fireplaces Viewelly increased Cililiney breasts and ineplaces Visually inspected.
+Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-N/a.
-IVa.
+None.
 Internal decorations Visually inspected.
 The decoration comprises painted and papered finishes.
 Cellars Visually inspected where there was a safe and purpose-built access.
 None.
+1

 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-The meter and consumer unit are located in the cupboard below the stairs.
+The meter and consumer unit are located in the cupboard off the front entrance vestibule.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-The gas meter is located externally in the right hand gable.
+The gas meter is located externally in the front elevation.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
 The plumbing installation is formed in a combination of metal and plastic pipework.
-A three-piece white bathroom suite is installed with a thermostatic shower over the bath.
+A three-piece white bathroom suite is installed with an electric shower over the bath.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
 Gas boiler with radiators.
-The wall mounted conventional boiler is located in the kitchen and heats a series of radiators.
-The boiler also provides the hot water supply via a foam lagged copper cylinder located in the cupboard off the upper floor landing.
-The cylinder has an electric immersion heater for back up.
+The wall mounted combination condensing boiler is located in the kitchen and heats a series of radiators.
+The boiler also provides an instantaneous hot water supply.
 Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
 To the main sewer.
 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
 A smoke alarm is fitted.